 We had pastries at an Italian deli, a kombucha tasting at a garden centre, ice cream bars at a creamery and dosas at a modern Indian.
 All interspersed with a joyful amount of cycling around Victoria.
 Charles would point out a few spots of interest, and answer my incessant questions.
 The tour was topped off with macaroons at a French patisserie in Chinatown to roll me on my way.

-My Victoria tour lasted 3 hours and was a great introduction to the high streets, residential areas and bridges of Victoria.
+My Victoria tour lasted 3 hours and was a great introduction to the high streets, residential areas, bridges and places for brunch in Victoria.

 Drinks at the Empress Hotel

 You absolutely need to go for drinks at the Empress.
 Sit at a table outside if you can, for optimum people watching.